davygoat/simh-os32/README.txt

    At PASSWORD, type user1 (does not echo)
    Leave ENVIRONMENT blank, or enter name of a CSS file

+   If you want to use the EOU commands (COMPILE, LINK, EXECUTE, EDIT), you MUST signon as 'EOU', as follows:

+   SIGNON eou,25,user1

+   For anything else, including additional logins under the 25 account, use whatever name you like, for example:

+   SIGNON fred,25,user1      -- good for everything, including non EOU SIGNON wilma,25,user1        C programming using the 'cc' command, SIGNON barney,25,user1       and for general OS/32 commands.

+   SIGNON mtm,255,pass1      -- note account 255 for MTM user admin

 Basic file handling commands :-